 Best for wildlife spotting

 In fact, Monterey Bay is home to an extraordinary bounty of sea life, above and below the water.
 It’s easily the richest natural habitat on the entire California coast.
 Even just standing on the shore you can see some of its wildlife, from gray whales to sea lions, seals and otters.
-If you see a great white, stick to land!
+If you see a great white, stick to the land!

 2. Pfeiffer Beach – Big Sur